Lu (surname 盧): Later adoption

 During the Xianbei Northern Wei dynasty, Emperor Xiaowen (reigned 467–499 AD) implemented a drastic policy of sinicization, ordering his own people to adopt Chinese surnames.
-The Tufulu (吐伏卢) and Molu (莫卢) clans of Xianbei adopted Lu as their surname.
+The Tufulu (吐伏盧) and Molu (莫盧) clans of Xianbei adopted Lu as their surname.
 The Xianbei people have since completely assimilated into the Han Chinese.

 According to the Book of Sui, Zhangchou Taiyi (章仇太翼), a native of Hejian Commandery (in modern Cangzhou, Hebei) was a famous scholar of the time.
-Emperor Yang of Sui granted him the surname Lu 卢.
+Emperor Yang of Sui granted him the surname Lu 盧.
 Zhangchou subsequently became known as Lu Taiyi, and was the ancestor of the prosperous Hejian Lu clan.

 Lu clan of Fanyang

 In the fourth century BC, the throne of the Qi state was usurped by the Tian clan.
 Many aristocratic clans that descended from the old ruling house of Jiang (姜), including Lu, fled the state and dispersed all over China.
 During the Qin dynasty, the erudite Lu Ao (盧敖) settled in Fanyang Commandery (modern Beijing).
 The Fanyang Lu clan later became exceedingly prosperous.
-During the Jin dynasty (266–420), the Fanyang Lu, together with the Cui clan of Boling, the Wang clan of Taiyuan, the Zheng clan of Xingyang, and the Li clan of Zhao, were considered the five most prominent clans in China (海内五大望族).
+During the Jin dynasty (266–420), the Fanyang Lu, together with the Cui clan of Boling, the Wang clan of Taiyuan, the Zheng clan of Xingyang, and the Li clan of Zhao, were considered the five most prominent clans in China (海內五大望族).
 During the Tang dynasty, eight chancellors were surnamed Lu 盧, including several from Fanyang.

-During the Tang dynasty the Li clan of Zhao 赵郡李氏, the Cui clan of Boling, the Cui clan of Qinghe, the Lu clan of Fanyang, the Zheng clan of Xingyang 荥阳郑氏, the Wang clan of Taiyuan 太原王氏, and the Li clan of Longxi 隴西李氏 were the seven noble clans between whom marriage was banned by law.
+During the Tang dynasty the Li clan of Zhao 趙郡李氏, the Cui clan of Boling, the Cui clan of Qinghe, the Lu clan of Fanyang, the Zheng clan of Xingyang 滎陽鄭氏, the Wang clan of Taiyuan 太原王氏, and the Li clan of Longxi 隴西李氏 were the seven noble clans between whom marriage was banned by law.
 Their status as "Seven Great surnames" became known during Gaozong's rule.